qubitsec/plura/proposal/en/coupang/compare-xdr.md

 This comparison is limited to the following criteria.

-### 1. Detection starting point
+### 1. Detection Starting Point
-Where does the platform first see the attack?
+Where does the platform first detect the attack?

-### 2. Depth of evidence
+### 2. Depth of Evidence
 How well can it explain why something is malicious?

-### 3. Attack-chain reconstruction
+### 3. Attack Chain Reconstruction
 Can it connect web requests, authentication outcomes, server-side activity, automated response, and forensics into a single incident narrative?

-### 4. Operational fit
+### 4. Operational Fit
-Is the platform practical for a large-scale web/API service environment?
+Is the platform practical for a large-scale web and API service environment?

-### 5. Response linkage
+### 5. Response Linkage
 Does detection naturally lead into containment, blocking, isolation, and evidence preservation?

 ---